cozy/cozy-stack/docs/registry.md

 These APIs can be used to add elements to the registry.

-### POST /registry/:app
+### POST /registry

-This route adds or modify an application to the registry.
+This route register or modify an application to the registry.
 The content of the request should be a json object of an application.

 #### Status codes